flowdy/FlowgencyTM/README.md

  2. The user interface is implemented in HTML5 and Javascript, so it runs in your favourite web browser.
 The server component is included in the distribution, too.
 It is preconfigured to run on your local system from which it exclusively accepts requests.

  3. The tasks are ranked by descending urgency.
-The ranking is updated when you click the Flowgency logo in the top left edge.
-You decide when any checks are committed and when you are mentally prepared for being occasionally confronted with other tasks that may have become suddenly more urgent than those you have just been working on.
+The ranking is updated when you click the icon in the top left corner.
+You decide when any checks you did are committed and respected in the ranking, and when you are mentally prepared for being occasionally confronted with other tasks that may have become suddenly more urgent than those you are currently working on.

  4. In FlowgencyTM terms, priority is just one of several urgency dimensions, albeit the only that is directly entered and adjustable afterwards.
 The software distinguishes four other that depend on time: